Elissa Sonnenberg, MSEd

 Why is the rate rising?

 and injury to the baby.
-Many doctors and patients worry that rising cesarean rates indicate too much of a good thing.
+Many doctors and professional organizations worry that rising cesarean rates indicate too much of a good thing.

 The American Congress of Obstetricians and Gynecologists (ACOG) advises that doctors and patients carefully weigh the benefits and risks associated with both cesarean and vaginal deliveries on a case-by-case basis.
 The earlier pregnant women begin conversations with their doctors about their delivery options, the better.